Scope and Working Groups

 5- Working group "Challenges and opportunities in applying Additive Manufacturing in Supply Chains"

-- Impact of AM on supply chain design
+- Effect of AM on supply chain design, including the localisation, regionalisation, and reshoring of production

 6- Working group 'Intelligent methods and systems supporting supply chain decision making'